Mark Haddon's picture

 Mark Haddon is an author, illustrator and screenwriter who has written fifteen books for children and won two BAFTAs.
 He lives in Oxford.

-Genres: Children's Fiction, Literary Fiction, Horror
+Genres: Literary Fiction, Children's Fiction, Fantasy, Horror

 New and upcoming books